wandb/docs/docs/guides/track/config.md

 ## File-Based Configs

-If you place a file named `config-defaults.yaml` in the same directory as your run script, the run will automatically pick up the key-value pairs defined in the file and pass them to `wandb.config`.
+If you place a file named `config-defaults.yaml` in the same directory as your run script, the run automatically picks up the key-value pairs defined in the file and passes them to `wandb.config`.

 The following code snippet shows a sample `config-defaults.yaml` YAML file: